carlisle-xiv/Agent-Builder/README_NEW.md

 ## 🎯 How It Works

-### 1. **Conversation Phase**
+### 1. **Comprehensive Discovery Phase**
-The AI asks intelligent questions to understand your needs:
+The AI conducts a thorough interview (6-8+ questions) to deeply understand your needs:
 - What type of agent do you want?
+- What specific tasks and behaviors?
-- What should it do?
+- What tone and personality?
+- Who are your target users?
-- How should it sound?
+- How should it greet users?
+- What's the expected conversation flow?
+- Example interactions?
+- Any constraints or limitations?
+- Edge cases to handle?
+- Escalation rules?
+- Success criteria?
+- Brand voice and verbosity preferences?
 - Do you need tool integrations?

+**Note:** This comprehensive approach ensures the final output matches your exact requirements

 ### 2. **Workflow Synthesis**
 The system creates a structured workflow: